Albert Cedric Gordon1

 b.
 1908, d.
 4 December 1969

-Donald William Gordon was born in 1908 in Dayton, Campbell Co., Kentucky.1 He was the son of William Lewis Gordon and Gertrude Rauber.2,1 Donald William Gordon and Gertrude Rauber lived after 1946 in 4253 Glenway Ave., Deer Park, Hamilton Co., Ohio.2 Donald William Gordon died on 4 December 1969 in 4253 Glenway Ave., Cincinnati, Hamilton Co., Ohio.
-He died of a coronary thrombosis.1,3 He was buried on 6 December 1969 in Rest Haven Memorial Park, Blue Ash, Hamilton Co., Ohio.2,3 He was born with some brain damage suffered at birth, and lived with his mother until she died.
+Donald William Gordon was born in 1908 in Dayton, Campbell County, Kentucky.1 He was the son of William Lewis Gordon and Gertrude Margaritha Rauber.2,1 Donald William Gordon and Gertrude Margaritha Rauber lived after 1946 in 4253 Glenway Ave., Deer Park, Hamilton County, Ohio.2 Donald William Gordon died on 4 December 1969 in 4253 Glenway Ave., Cincinnati, Hamilton County, Ohio.
+He died of a coronary thrombosis.1,3 He was buried on 6 December 1969 in Rest Haven Memorial Park, Blue Ash, Hamilton County, Ohio.2,3 He was born with some brain damage suffered at birth, and lived with his mother until she died.
 He was then able to live mostly independently, with assistance from his brother, Cedric.2

 Citations

-3. [S159] W. L. Gordon Family entry, Rest Haven Cemetery Records, Rest Haven Memorial Park, Blue Ash, Hamilton Co., Ohio.
+3. [S159] W. L. Gordon Family entry, Rest Haven Cemetery Records, Rest Haven Memorial Park, Blue Ash, Hamilton County, Ohio.
 Hereinafter cited as Rest Haven Records.

 Jacob Rauber1,2